 A last, but very important part (that many forget), is to ask others to read your problem statement.
 At this stage you must have read the same thing more than 200 times and be sick of hearing your own voice.
 You have most likely become accustomed to your own internal logic and are therefore completely incapable of evaluating whether it makes sense to others or not.
 Criticism is your best friend here, so always have someone else give you feedback; even if it stings!

-Good luck with your problem statement!
+Good luck finding your problem statement!